nOkuda/dummy-tess-api/mkdocs-site/docs/details/methods.md

 where

   * $ln$ is the natural logarithm function
-  * $M$ is the set of tokens that matches between the source and target spans in the pair
+  * $M$ is the set of token types that both the source and target spans in the pair
+    * a token of a type in $M$ is called a "matching token"
   * $f_t(m)$ computes the frequency of the feature $m$ with respect to the target span's text
     * if frequency is computed by corpus, $f_s(m)$ is computed by corpus statistics
   * $f_s(m)$ is like $f_t(m)$, except that it is with respect to the source
   * $d_t$ is the distance between two matching tokens in the target span (note that because the two tokens are matching, they must both be in the set $M$)
     * the distance is calculated by subtraction of the position numbers; i.e., in the text span "a c c c a", the two a's are separated by 4 tokens, since the a's occupy the 1st and 5th positions
-    * in case that first explanation didn't make sense, here is another way to define the distance:  adjacent tokens have a distance of 1, tokens with an intervening token have a distance of 2, etc.
+    * an equivalent definition of distance:  adjacent tokens have a distance of 1, tokens with an intervening token have a distance of 2, etc.
     * which two matching tokens are used for calculating distance is a parameter that can be chosen; for more details, see [Distance Basis](#distance-basis)
   * $d_s$ is like $d_t$, except that it is with respect to the source